-Throughout the last ten years of operation, the IERCF has operated continuously in full compliance with applicable permits, rules and regulations, and has maintained an excellent safety record.
-As of June 30, 2017, the IERCF has logged 2,300 days without a lost-time incident exceeding six years.
+Throughout the last ten years of operation, the Inland Empire Regional Composting Facility (IERCF) has operated continuously in full compliance with applicable permits, rules and regulations, and has maintained an excellent safety record.
+As of June 30, 2018, the IERCF has logged 2,670 days without a lost-time incident exceeding six years.

-Projects such as the IERCF Capital Replacement Project and IERCF Receiving Pit and Drainage Project were completed in FY2016/2017.
-The projects will improve safety and efficiencies in areas such as:
+Projects such as the IERCF Capital Improvement Project, IERCF Amendment Hopper #2 Overhaul Project, IERCF Lighting Improvement Project, and IERCF Fire Sprinkler Replacement Project were completed in FY2017/2018.
+The projects improved safety and efficiency in areas such as: